 - There are hosts of third-party stores out there offering apps which may not be on Google Play store.
 These stores may not have the same level of security checks that the official store has, and the Malware creators know it just as well as you do.

 - When downloading an app, take a moment to read through permissions you are granting.
 If an app asks permission for something that seems out-of-place, don’t download it.

 - Avoid connecting to the internet using an unsecured connection.
 While free network access may seem like a boon, it leaves you vulnerable to security threats from hackers on the same network.

-- Install a good security software that constantly looks out for, and keeps the threats away from your device.
-Trustgo is one of the highest rated anti-virus product out there.
+- Install good security software that constantly looks out for, and keeps the threats away from your device.
+Trustgo is one of the highest-rated anti-virus products out there.
 It’s ranked the best on function, usability and overall protection.

 If your Android device is not performing optimally, or you’re desperately seeking more storage, consider the above tips, as these comprehensive solutions can save you from frustrations and unnecessary costs.